michaelmangelsdorf/Sonne8/README.md

 ![CPU board](https://github.com/Dosflange/Sonne/blob/main/board_ready.jpg)

+The entire lower right quarter of the IO board doesn't really need to be populated, but you can of course.
+The larget chip socket on the right can be connected straight through to the EEPROM socket just below it on the CPU board.
+That EEPROM is actually the ALU of the CPU.
+It does via simple look-up tables, what the discrete version on the IO board does with logic chips.
+So if you're a purist, you can replace the large EEPROM with (cheaper!) logic chips.
+It works, I've tried.

 ## Address space

 The address space of this CPU is unusual.
 Eight bits give you 256 address places.
 The first 128 places form a segment, which can be switched to point to another memory segment ("bank switching").
 The next 64 places after that are fixed (for global variables).
 The remaining 64 places form a segment again, which can be switched out to point to another memory segment (for local variables).